 Why you should careful of exchange rates you see online

 Looking on the internet for the best exchange rates can be a minefield of misinformation.

 There are so many free websites now that provide a feed to live exchange rates.

 Most of the exchange rates you see online are not actually available to consumers.

 Buried somewhere on these sites is normally disclaimer with words along the lines of the rates shown are “not achievable” or “for information purposes only”.

-That's because they are something known as "interbank rates".
+You are seeing something known as “interbank rates”.

 Interbank rates are like a wholesale benchmark rate between the big global banks.

 Not even major corporations or money transfer specialists can trade at interbank rates.